bdogabriel/advanced-algorithms/README.md

 # Advanced Algorithms

-This repository contains many exercises I did for the ***Advanced Algorithms*** class in college.
+This repository contains many exercises I solved for the ***Advanced Algorithms*** class in university.
 Most of them are problems taken or adapted from competitive programming contests and sites.

 ## What are the problems like